-Children enter the Senior School at 11 and follow courses based on the National Curriculum which lead to the OCR G.C.S.E. examinations in the following traditional 8 subjects as well as OCR Nationals in ICT:
+Children enter the Senior School at 11 and follow courses based on the National Curriculum which lead to G.C.S.E. examinations in the following traditional 8 subjects as well as OCR Nationals in ICT:

 English Language, English Literature,

 Mathematics, Combined Science (double award), French, History,